programacion-sobrecarga-funciones

 Function overloading is a mechanism used in most programming languages to allow the same function to have different versions with different parameters.

-In this way, the same function can be used in different contexts and with different types of data.
+This way, the same function can be used in different contexts and with different data types.

-With function overloading, we can define two or more functions with the same name, as long as they have different types of parameters.
+With function overloading, we can define two or more functions with the same name, as long as they have different parameter types.

 Below are examples of function overloading in different programming languages: